 Maybe the problem is that the author hasn’t bothered to listen.
 I mean really listen, to real news readers.
 These authors are writing what they think those news conventions should be, as opposed to something remotely approaching real-life news-speak.

 Once again, the moment draws attention to an awkward “prop” because the writer doesn’t quite grasp the news genre.
 (Either that or they want the news reader character to give a damn fine impression of a work experience trainee newbie person reading the late-night headlines for the first time.)

 From newspaper props to news bulletin speech, you get something that vaguely symbolises “The News” but is unconvincing, unreal, too proppy.

 And don’t get me started with email.
-A huge icon of an envelope (that’s an email message) flutters across the screen, and in the background the desktop is always clean and tidy compared to the real-life clutter of a real-life screen.
+A huge icon of an envelope (that’s the email message) flutters across the screen like a fat pigeon, and in the background the desktop is always clean and tidy compared to the real-life clutter of a real-life screen.

-It reminds me of those big blobby cartoon-like countdown clocks for bomb in 1980s action thrillers.
+It reminds me of those big blobby cartoon-like countdown clocks for bombs in 1980s action thrillers.

 News and texts on mobiles

 Or forget laptops.
 Nowadays we’re increasingly using much smaller screens: mobile devices.
 That’s where people increasingly get their online news, texts and so on, right?
 A mobile, an iPad, or one of Apple’s new watches perhaps.